-~ helping to create and develop essential healthcare
+~ helping to create and develop sustainable healthcare for Malawi’s Children

-Friends of Sick Children in Malawi (FOSCiM) is a UK registered charity, part of a project based at The Queen Elizabeth Central Hospital, Blantyre, Malawi [‘QECH’] that is:
+FRIENDS OF SICK CHILDREN IN MALAWI (FOSCiM) is a UK registered charity, that for the past 24 years has been supporting a project based at The Queen Elizabeth Central Hospital, Blantyre, Malawi [‘QECH’].
+That project is

 Exceptional commitment and drive by a small band of expatriate paediatricians, together with increasing donor generosity, have helped ensure the current level of positive progress.